acntech/microservice-patterns/README.md

         * Eventual consistency
     * Event Sourcing
         * Event store is principal source of truth
-        * Event log can recreate application state
+        * Recreate application state from events
-        * Snapshots and history
+        * Aggregates/Snapshots and history
         * Schema and versioning
         * Application state can be in-memory
-        * Memory grid between instances
+        * Service mesh/Memory grid between instances
         * Store all events
         * Ability to look back in time
         * No intermediates